Really-Simple-Plugins/wp-consent-level-api/readme.txt

 == Frequently asked questions ==
 = Does this plugin block cookies from being placed? = No, this plugin provides a framework through which plugins can know if they are allowed to place cookies.
-The plugin requires both a cookie banner plugin, setting consent, and a plugin that follows the consent level as can be read from this API.
+The plugin requires both a cookie banner plugin for consent management, and a plugin that follows the consent level as can be read from this API.
 == Changelog ==
 = 1.0.0 =